Estadio Monumental (Buenos Aires): History

 The initial cost of work reached the figure of $4,479,545.80, but was reduced to about 3 million dollars when the committee decided to halt the construction of the north end of the stadium due to a lack of adequate funds.

 The foundation of the stadium was to be six or eight feet deep.
 This required open pit excavation to ensure the stability of the ground, and pumping bilge water from the site.
 The construction of the three stands was completed in two years.
-There are 50 km of steps, with 26,000 square meters of reinforced concrete and almost 3,000 tons of steel.
+There are 50 km of steps, with 26,000 square metres of reinforced concrete and almost 3,000 tons of steel.

 The stadium was inaugurated on Wednesday 26 May, amidst a crowd of approximately 70,000 people.
 They witnessed the handing over of an Argentine flag, one from the club, paid for by a group of associates, and then sang the national anthem and the River Plate chant.
 The next day, nearly 68,000 spectators were present.
 After various activities the evening ended with a match between River Plate and Uruguay team Peñarol, with a 3–1 victory for the home squad.

-In the 2016-17 league season, River Plate drew an average home attendance of 37,000, the second highest in the league.
+Estadio Monumental was redeveloped from 2020 to 2023 and removed the long existing athletic track and add more seats in its place, bringing the front seats closer to the pitch.
+The existing wooden seats were also removed, with 40,565 set aside for sale.
+The stadium partially reopened in February 2023.
+River Plate drew an average home attendance of 83,812 in their first league season after the expansion.
+The Estadio Monumental currently has a capacity of 84,567, making it the largest in South America.
+In 2022, the stadium's naming rights were purchased by supermarket chain ChangoMâs.